 By comparison, 'Soft flooring' is characterised by a high level of elasticity.
 Unlike hard flooring, soft flooring can more easily bend, break and fade so is a secondary floor in quality to any type of hard floor.
 It is more easily installed however does not encompass the quality and longevity of hard floors and is prone to scratching and fading.
 It looks great when first laid but eventually requires re-coating or total replacement within 5-10 years.

 Hard flooring includes mostly natural materials that are not flexible and do not bend when stepped on.
 They are resilient, durable and resistant to wear thanks to their hard, smooth surfaces.
 Hardness is detemined by various tests such as ‘PEI’ in accordance with the 'Porcelain-Enamel Institute' and these ratings help determine the hardness, and durability associated with each tile.
 Other types of flooring are not tested under such stringent conditions simply because they would not withstand and hold up against the rigorousness of the testing.
-Which is why Tile is more considered hard flooring as opposed to LVT, SPC, Timber and Engineered wood.
+Which is why Tile and Concrete are more considered hard flooring as opposed to LVT, SPC, Timber and Engineered wood.
 CLICK HERE for more information on PEI testing.

 Benefits of Tiles and other Hard Flooring;